Duocylinder: Projections

 Parallel projections of the duocylinder into 3-dimensional space and its cross-sections with 3-dimensional space both form cylinders.
 Perspective projections of the duocylinder form torus-like shapes with the 'doughnut hole' filled in.

 Relation to other shapes

-The duocylinder is the limiting shape of duoprisms as the number of sides in the constituent polygonal prisms approach infinity.
+The duocylinder is the limiting shape of duoprisms as the number of sides in the constituent polygonal prisms approaches infinity.
 The duoprisms therefore serve as good polytopic approximations of the duocylinder.

 In 3-space, a cylinder can be considered intermediate between a cube and a sphere.
-In 4-space there are three intermediate forms between the tesseract (1-ball × 1-ball × 1-ball × 1-ball) and the hypersphere (4-ball).
+In 4-space there are three Cartesian products that in the same sense are intermediate between the tesseract (1-ball × 1-ball × 1-ball × 1-ball) and the hypersphere (4-ball).
 They are: